-As of March 31, 2003, on a pro forma basis giving effect to the Notes offerings and the application of proceeds therefrom, the Company and the Guarantors would have had total secured debt of approximately \$5.3 billion on a consolidated basis, of which none was secured debt of the Company and the Guarantors.
+As of March 31, 2003, on a pro forma basis giving effect to the Notes offerings and the application of proceeds therefrom, the Company would have had total secured debt of approximately \$5.3 billion on a consolidated basis, of which approximately \$900 million was secured debt of the Company and the Guarantors.
 The Indenture permits us and the Guarantors to incur additional secured debt, subject to certain conditions.